-TIM MORGAN MRBS
+TIM MORGAN MRSS

 British born sculptor Tim Morgan studied at Edinburgh College of Art and at the Royal College of Art in London.
 He was awarded the Andrew Grant Postgraduate Scholarship at Edinburgh College of Art and the Borders Group Prize at the Royal Collage of Art.

-In October 2003, Tim started work on the Boat Villa project, a beautiful stone-built cottage in the scenic Wye Valley in Wales, in need of significant renovation.
+In 2003, Tim started work on the Boat Villa project, a beautiful stone-built cottage in the scenic Wye Valley in Wales, in need of significant renovation.
 This project gave Tim the opportunity to translate his knowledge of glass, architecture and design, as well as his skills as a maker and designer into building a contemporary living space within a traditional frame.

-The project was completed and the property sold in August 2006.
+The project was completed, and the property sold in August 2006.
 At the end of 2006, Tim took a break from work to fulfil a dream; riding his motorbike solo from Montreal, Canada to Buenos Aires, Argentina.
 Tim arrived in Buenos Aires in June 2007 having ridden 23,000 miles across twelve countries.

 In 2009 Tim was the invited artist at Visual Arts Scotland, held in the Royal Scottish Academy and in 2011 Tim opened his studio and exhibition space in London SE1.
-He was elected a member of the Royal British Society of Sculptors in 2014.
+He was elected a member of the Royal Society of Sculptors in 2014.